Skip to content

 Remove Plaque and Tartar

-Plaque is a sticky film of bacteria that accumulates on teeth and gums.
-This can lead to cavities and gum disease.
-If not removed, it hardens into tartar, which cannot be eliminated with regular brushing and flossing.
+Plaque is a sticky film of bacteria that accumulates on your teeth and gums which can lead to cavities and gum disease.
+If plaque is not brushed and flossed off on a regular basis, it hardens into tartar, also known as calculus or build-up.
+Tartar is very difficult to remove by regular brushing and flossing.

 Prevent Gum Disease